tophercook7-maker/StrainSpotter/docs/VERCEL_PASTE_SHEET.md

 # Vercel + Supabase Paste Sheet (Step‑by‑Step)

+Note: A private, pre-filled copy with your actual values was generated at `docs/VERCEL_PASTE_SHEET.local.md` (git-ignored).
+Use that for copy/paste; this public doc keeps instructions only.

 This is a fill‑in guide that tells you exactly where to paste each value.
 Keep it open while you click around Vercel and Supabase.

 Tip: Values that look secret come from your local files, not this doc.
 I’ll show you how to view them locally without sharing them.